yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

-German Traffic Sign Recognition Project
+German Traffic Sign Classifier Project
 =====

 The goal of this project is to create a Convolutional Neural Network that is capable of classifying German traffic signs at high accuracy.